boyter/dcd/README.md

 ### Support

 Using `dcd` commercially?
-If you want priority support for `scc` you can purchase a years worth https://boyter.gumroad.com/l/wajuc which entitles you to priority direct email support from the developer.
+If you want priority support for `dcd` you can purchase a years worth https://boyter.gumroad.com/l/wajuc which entitles you to priority direct email support from the developer.

 ### Install